Where do your contributions go?

 The 2017-2018 Campaign

-This year we’ve improved our online giving ability to ensure that each and every on-line donation will be credited to a local program, state and region.
-Programs can fundraise through on-line donations and/or community events.
+This year we’ve improved our online giving ability to ensure that each and every online contribution will be credited to a local program, state, and region.
+Programs can fundraise through online donations and/or community events.

 At the opening session of the 2018 NHSA Annual Conference, we will recognize the programs, states, regions and partners who have chosen to demonstrate their commitment to Dollar per Child once again by presenting a check before thousands of their colleagues!
 We will also announce the top contributing program, state and region to date!